SAP-archive/cloud-s4-sdk-book/README.md

 In the next step, we will see how to integrate one of the SAP Leonardo Machine Learning services in few lines of code.

 ## <a name="task2">Task 2: Integrate SAP Leonardo Machine Learning service to provide translations</a>
+In this step, we will integrate SAP Leonardo Machine Learning services into an application using an example of the translation service, which is a part of the set of functional services.

+To implement the integration, find the package machinelearning in your project, where you will find the TranslateServlet class.
+This class contains the method translate(), which delegates the translation logic to the commands MlLanguageDetectionCommand for the language detection and MlTranslationCommand for the translation.

+Navigate to the class MlTranslationCommand and investigate its methods.
+Here, in the method executeRequest, you will find the next task.
+In this method, we already provide the logic for the execution of the translation request using the instance of LeonardoMlService class and retrive the resulting payload.
+The rest is left for you.
+To make the translation work in integration with your application, add the following steps into the executeRequest method:

+* Instantiate the LeonardoMlService class.
+Consider that you use trial beta as Cloud Foundry Leonardo ML service type and Translation as a Leonardo ML service type.
+* Create an object request of type HttpPost
+* Create an object body of type HttpEntity.
+Use requestJson and ContentType.APPLICATION_JSON to instantiate the object.
+* Add the created body to the request using the method setEntity.

+If you experience difficulties, you can compare you solution with the one provided in the [folder solutions](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/solutions/application/src/main/java/com/sap/cloud/s4hana/examples/addressmgr/machinelearning/commands/MlTranslationCommand.java).

+Now, we can deploy the application in SAP Cloud Platform, Cloud Foundry and see the result of the integration of the translation service in action.

 ## <a name="task3">Bonus, Task 3: Write data back to SAP S/4HANA using the SAP S/4HANA Cloud SDK virtual data model</a>